The year of the vote: How Americans surmounted a pandemic and dizzying rule changes so their voices would be heard

 Dueling campaign strategies

-A week after the Wisconsin primary, the complexities of the GOP’s pandemic strategy came more kfully into view.
+A week after the Wisconsin primary, the complexities of the GOP’s pandemic strategy came more fully into view.
 The same week Trump was telling the public that voting by mail is “corrupt” and “RIPE for FRAUD,” his own party was sending a very different message to Republican voters in Pennsylvania.

 “Voting by mail is an easy, convenient and secure way to cast your ballot,” read a mail piece the Republican National Committee distributed across the Keystone State.
 “Return the attached official Republican Party mail-in ballot application to avoid lines and protect yourself from large crowds on Election Day.”